-Our paper is related to two main strands in the economics literature.
-First, it continues a recent literature on Bayesian learning under misspecified subjective prior beliefs (e.g., Esponda and Pouzo, 2016, Fudenberg et al., 2017, Heidhues et al., 2021, Bohren and Hauser, 2021, Esponda and Pouzo, 2021, Frick et al., 2020).
+Our paper continues a recent literature on Bayesian learning under misspecified subjective prior beliefs (e.g., Esponda and Pouzo (2016), Fudenberg et al. (2017), Heidhues et al. (2021), Bohren and Hauser (2021), Esponda and Pouzo (2021), Frick et al. (2020)).
 One difference is in motivation, as our paper is an attempt to explore the dynamics of scientific research, rather than learning by boundedly rational agents.
 Another difference is that in our model, the subjective prior is an endogenous choice by the researcher.
+A subset of the literature (e.g., Cho and Kasa (2015) and Ba (2024)) incorporated continual model selection and misspecification tests into the learning process.
+We discuss the relation to this sub-literature in Section 2.